John A. Elston: Early career

 He served as executive secretary to the Governor of California (George C. Pardee) from 1903 to 1907.

 He served as member of the board of trustees of the State Institution for the Deaf and Blind from 1911 to 1914.

+Congress

 Elston was elected as a Progressive to the Sixty-fourth Congress and reelected as a Republican to the three succeeding Congresses (March 4, 1915 – December 15, 1921).

 He served as chairman of the Committee on Mileage (Sixty-sixth Congress).

+Death

-Elston committed suicide in Washington, D.C. on December 15, 1921, by drowning in the Potomac River.
+After missing congressional proceedings the previous day and being treated by a physician for “nervousness,” Elston killed himself in Washington, D.C., on December 15, 1921, by drowning in the Potomac River.
 He was cremated and the ashes placed in the California Crematorium, now the Chapel of the Chimes, Oakland, California.